 If your typical workday involves the use of high-tech communication tools such as a computer or smartphone, it’s easy to conduct personal matters using these devices without giving a second thought to your actions.
-Actually, you better think twice.
-Because chances are during working hours all of your activities, including personal, are being monitored.
+Actually, you’d better think twice because chances are, during working hours, all of your activities, personal or not, are being monitored.

 Whether it be your email, phone calls, or website behavior, your employer could be keeping a very close eye on you.
 How close?
-Let’s say you should have no expectation of privacy at work.
-Here are a few ways management keeps tabs on its employees.
+Let’s just say you should have no expectation of privacy at work.
+Here are a few ways management keeps tabs on its employees:

 Computer work and usage

 Any activities performed on company-owned equipment, such as a computer, is fair game.
 The following will give you an idea of what types of information your employer can track or access with the right technology:

 - Content on your screen or files stored on disk drives

 - The amount of time you spend on and off your computer

 - How many keystrokes entered during a specific period

 Depending on the circumstances, union contracts, the Fourth Amendment and statutory rights in various states may help protect an employee against computer and other modes of electronic monitoring.

 As with hardware, any use of company-owned or licensed software by an employee opens the door for tracking his or her communications.
 Whether it be email or instant messaging for personal or work reasons, given a valid reason, your employer is allowed to review its contents.